-Each week, we will share five free inclusive online music-making activities for children, young people and their families selected by the Music Education Islington team.
+Here we share five free inclusive online music-making activities for children, young people and their families selected by the Music Education Islington team.

-We have now also added a new Listening Corner feature for Listen & Learn activities.
+We also have a Listening Corner feature for Listen & Learn activities.

 Here’s our current music and sound menu.